Shopping at the Megamall

 The herd only goes in a circle, so if you follow the herd, you never find these hidden treasure lanes,'' said the owner, who said he and his neighbors pay less rent to occupy their butt-up'' off the main route.

 He also supplied tips on how to avoid congestion getting into the mall: "Don't follow the car in front of you,'' he said.

 When I headed back into the main lane, I had a one-of-a-kind ornament.
 And I was actually having a good time.

 On the second level, I was greeted by the cartoon character Dora the Explorer, looming at the side of the Ferris wheel at Nickelodeon Universe.

 This seven-acre thicket of spiraling coaster tracks and rides is a fun spot, and like thousands of other Twin Cities parents, I've thrown birthday parties there for my kids.
 It's not cheap, but you can't miss.

 At that point, the duplicate shops started messing with my sense of direction, but I was careful and stayed on course.
-On the third level, I found Moose Mountain Adventure Golf, the Amazing Mirror Maze and shops that cater to a less upscale crowd Marshall's, the Dollar Tree, a food court with McDonald's and Arby's.
+On the third level, I found Moose Mountain Adventure Golf and shops that cater to a less upscale crowd Marshall's, the Dollar Tree, a food court with McDonald's and Arby's.

 © Beth Gauper